GaProgMan/DotNet-New-Templates/Podcast/Show Notes/README.md

 I am your host, Jamie "GaProgMan" Taylor, and this is episode 0: Jamie's New Podcast with Jamie Taylor.
 In this episode I interviewed Jamie Taylor about (Person's niche).
 Some of you may know Jamie Taylor from (Places that the Person has worked or contributed towards the community).

-So lets site back, open up a terminal, type in `dotnet new podcast` and let the show begin.
+So lets sit back, open up a terminal, type in `dotnet new podcast` and let the show begin.

 ### Jamie Taylor Introduction